 - Weekly housekeeping and laundry (sheets and towels)

 - Recreational trips and extensive activities

-- On-site religious services
+- Religious services on-site

-- Transportation equipped with chairlift
+- Transportation equipped with chair lift

 - Small pets welcome